 Pull Up

-Another iteration to the pull-up door handles was there with a static, mostly metallic upper part with an embedded trigger underneath, which needed to be pulled up to open the door.
-Such as the first generation Daihatsu Charade G10.
+Another iteration of the pull-up door handles was there with a static, mostly metallic upper part with an embedded trigger underneath, which needed to be pulled up to open the door.
+Such as the first-generation Daihatsu Charade G10.

 Pull Out